 Course structure

-- Conduct incident investigation as part of a Safety Management System and in accordance with the standards and recommended practices contained in ICAO Annex 19;
+• Conduct safety investigations within an aviation service provider as part of their Safety Management System; and in accordance with the guidance contained in ICAO Annex 19.

-- Operate as a technical advisor in support of a serious incident or accident investigation as conducted by a State Investigation Agency in accordance with ICAO Annex 13;
+• Operate as an Adviser in support of a serious incident or accident investigation as conducted by a State Investigation Agency in accordance with ICAO Annex 13.

 Core content